Original Research ARTICLE

 Reviewed by:Giuseppe Sconocchia, Istituto di Farmacologia Traslazionale (CNR), Italy

 Myra Coppage, University of Rochester Medical Center, United States

-Copyright: © 2017 Dugast, David, Oger, Danger, Judor, Gagne, Chesneau, Degauque, Paul, Picard, Guerif, Conchon, Giral, Gervois, Retière and Brouard.
+Copyright: © 2017 Dugast, David, Oger, Danger, Judor, Gagne, Chesneau, Degauque, Soulillou, Paul, Picard, Guerif, Conchon, Giral, Gervois, Retière and Brouard.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
-The use, distribution or reproduction in other forums is permitted, provided the original author(s) or licensor are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
+The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.